allenai/OLMo/README.md

 | random seed 666        | [stage2-ingredient3-step11931-tokens50B](https://huggingface.co/allenai/OLMo-2-1124-7B/tree/stage2-ingredient3-step11931-tokens50B) | [OLMo2-7B-stage2-seed666.yaml](configs/official-1124/OLMo2-7B-stage2-seed666.yaml)     | link to come |
 | **final souped model** | [main](https://huggingface.co/allenai/OLMo-2-1124-7B/tree/main) | no config, we just averaged the weights in Python                                      | |

+The training configs linked here are set up to download the latest checkpoint after stage 1, and start training from there.

 ### Stage 2 for the 13B

 For the 13B model, we train three times with different data order on 100B high quality tokens, and one more time